-The path is to start at the North Cape in Norway and to end in southern Italy.
-Currently it is marked for 4.900km.
-Thereof are 1.900 km inside Germany; from the Danish border near Flensburg to the Swiss border at Konstanz / Lake Constance.
-A good first overview can be found on the website of the European Ramblers Associations.
+The path starts at North Cape in Norway and is to end on the island of Sicily in southern Italy.
+Currently it is marked but for the Southern part in Italy.
+It is about 7.000 km long.
+A good first overview can be found on the website of the European Ramblers Associations or Traildino.

 Recently the European walking associations have agreed on the following marker.
-It is to be used in addition to local markers.
+It is not to replace local markers but to be used in addition.

-I have walked so far the section from middle of Sweden through Denmark Germany and Switzerland at the Italian Border.
+I have walked so far the section from Lønsstua / Norway through Sweden, Denmark, Germany and Switzerland until reaching the Italian Border.

 In Sweden it starts at Grövelsjön which is located near the Norwegian border and ends in Varberg, the ferry port for Denmark.
 The path is split into various Swedish walking trails.
 However it is marked continuously in red or orange.
 Additionally there are separate signs for each path.
 Starting at Varberg these are Hallandsleden, Bohusleden, Vildmarksleden, Knalleleden, Sjuhäradsleden, Redwägsleden, Västra Vätterleden, Bergslagsleden, Malingsbo - Kloten Rundan, Smeleden, Gagnefs Pasture Path, Siljansleden, Vasaloppsleden and Södra Kungsleden.

 In Denmark the E1 starts at Grenaa as Molsruten.
 It continues from Århus to Silkeborg.
 Following a short connecting path it uses parts of the Naturstien Horsens - Silkeborg along a former railroad track.
 Another short connecting path and the main section along the Hærvejen up to Flensburg is reached.

 There is a printable flyer covering the Molsruten with detailed map available on the Internet.
 And this is the path marking:

 The same is available for the section from Århus to Silkeborg.
 Here the walker without additional text is used.